 9) The Research Council makes the decision on the grade of your thesis (pass/fail).
 The degree supervisor informs you about the decision and you will also officially be informed by the Registrar, who also provides you with information on how to move for correction.

-Applying for Your Diploma
+Applying for Your Degree Certificate

 10) When the Research Council has graded your thesis and provided that you have completed all other requirements you may apply for your diploma.
 The graduation dates are set and can be found here.
-Instructions for applying the diploma are available here.
+Instructions for applying the degree certificate are available here.
 Your degree supervisor checks all the courses you have taken and approves them for inclusion in the degree and then the Rector gives his/her approval.